 If organizing and cleaning alleviate your stress, improve your mood, and decrease your anxiety, then go ahead – pick up your cleaning tools and start clearing out.
 After all, a chaotic and disorganized home can be bothersome.
 Make sure that your cleaning routines are set smoothly.
 Remember, though, that you don’t necessarily have to depend singly on cleaning to provide your life with peace and happiness.

-On the other hand, if you are suffering from depression or other mental health issues and you want a tidy and orderly home, but you just don’t feel like you have enough drive to do it, don’t do something big or major right away.
-Simply cleaning the kitchen counter today and then organizing the living room tomorrow will make you feel that you are able to manage things at home, and most probably your life in general.
+On the other hand, if you are suffering from depression or other mental health issues and want a tidy and orderly home, you just don’t feel like you have enough drive to do it, don’t do something big or major right away.
+Simply cleaning the kitchen counter today and then organizing the living room tomorrow will make you feel that you can manage things at home, and most probably, your life in general.